Filipinos in Hawaii: 19th century

 A few Filipinos, known as "Manila men" settled in the Kingdom of Hawaii during the 19th century.
 They mainly worked as cooks and musicians in the Royal Hawaiian Band.
 No deliberate migration existed during this period.

 However, there was an exemplary "Manila man" that Hawaii's history has forgotten.
 His name was Jose Sabas Libornio.
 Born in Manila on December 5, 1858, Jose Sabas Libornio was an important figure and an unsung hero in Hawaiian history.
 Libornio, a Filipino composer, headed the Royal Hawaiian Band during the overthrow of the Hawaiian Kingdom in 1893.
 He was a close and loyal friend of Queen Liliʻuokalani, the last monarch of Hawaiʻi, whose compositions may have included the Hawaiian protest song “Kaulana Nā Pua” (“Famous are the Flowers/Children”).
-The song was a collaboration with Hawaiian songwriter Eleanor Wright Kekoaohiwaikalani Prendergrast.
+The song was a collaboration with Hawaiian songwriter Ellen Kehoʻohiwaokalani Wright Prendergast.

 Libornio left Honolulu for Peru after the overthrow.
 While in Peru, Libornio received Peruvian President Nicolas de Pierola's apportionment as Director General de las Bandas de Music's del Ejercito.
 He wrote Peru's second national anthem, "March de Banderas."